RESTful-Otaku/unhaunter/assets/maps/CAMPAIGN_MAP_PROPERTIES.md

 ## Recommended Properties (Leveraged by Campaign & Custom Mission Modes)

-These properties are typically already present for map identification and flavor but are crucial for how missions are presented in the UI.
+These properties are typically already present for map identification and flavour but are crucial for how missions are presented in the UI.

 1.  **`display_name`**
     *   **Type:** `string`